 This sewing machine is also sturdy and well-built.
 It can handle sewing through thick layers of fabric and extensive use.
 I’ve tried using super cheap machines (think $60 and under), and they just feel cheap.
 This machine feels more high end than its price tag indicates.

-You get a lot of good basic features with machine as well, including multiple presser feet and a decent array of stitches.
+You get a lot of good basic features with machine as well, including multiple presser feet and an array of different stitches.

 The price is right.
 The features are decent (especially for this price point).
 The construction is solid.
 I don’t think sewing beginners can go wrong with this one.

-If this sewing machine doesn’t quite strike your fancy, here are a few others I’d check out:
+If this sewing machine doesn’t quite strike your fancy, here are a few others by reputable brands that consistently get positive reviews:

-The only cutting supplies you really need to get started are some good fabric shears.
+The only cutting supply you really need to get started are some good fabric scissors.

 Some will say you need cutting mats and rotary cutters, but these aren’t necessities (I can’t remember the last time I used mine).